 Scheduling should be flexible in the event of unforeseen events.
 You can avoid scheduling conflicts with proper planning.

 Regular preventative maintenance will allow your company to avoid major repairs and extended downtime of vehicles.
 Choose quality parts for your fleet vehicles, such as batteries and tires, to avoid damage or constant repairs.

-Have inspection of the vehicles done before and after use of the vehicle.
+Have an inspection of the vehicles done before and after use of the vehicle.
 It should include checks on: